-Saddlers Primary School has been classified as having an overall moderate exposure (Table 4.2).
+Sandy Point Primary School because of its coastal location, has inherent characteristics that exacerbate the degree of exposure to natural hazards, climate change and variability, and has been classified as having an overall high exposure (Table 4.2).
 The analysis of the adaptive capacity (TABLE 5.2) revealed that while the school may have some barriers and limitations, their capacity to adjust to change (induced by the hazards to which they are exposed), moderate potential damages, take advantage of opportunities, and/or to cope with the consequences is moderate.
 While the administration has taken active measures towards disaster management and the physical plant of the school has not been structurally compromised, there are additional strategies that the school can employ to improve their adaptive capacity, however these may come at significant cost (presented in Section 8).
-As the school is government funded, this may further constrain the school's capcity to adapt.
-As such, Saddlers Primary School can be characterised as having moderate vulnerability.
+As the school is government funded, this may further constrain the school's capacity to adapt.
+As such, Sandy Point Primary School can be characterised as having moderate to high vulnerability.